 An allergist-immunologist may also be known by the following names: allergist, allergist and clinical immunologist, allergy doctor, immunologist, asthma specialist, and allergy specialist.

-There are 681 specialists practicing Allergy & Immunology in New York with an overall average rating of 4.2 stars.
-There are 131 hospitals in New York with affiliated Allergy & Immunology specialists, including Mount Sinai Hospital, North Shore University Hospital and Long Island Jewish Medical Center.
+There are 562 specialists practicing Allergy & Immunology in New York with an overall average rating of 4.1 stars.
+There are 113 hospitals in New York with affiliated Allergy & Immunology specialists, including Mount Sinai Hospital, NYU Langone Health Tisch Hospital and North Shore University Hospital.